roquec/portfolio/src/about.md

 which you can read more
 about [here](/projects/portfolio-website).

-In addition to my software engineering pursuits, I have a quite enjoy [drawing](/drawings).
-I've created a section here to showcase my drawings (the decent ones that is!).
+In addition to my software engineering pursuits, I quite enjoy [drawing](/drawings).
+I've created a section here to showcase some of my favorite drawings.
 It's my hope that this platform will motivate me to draw more frequently, as it's a hobby I cherish.

 ![Drawing](assets/images/roque_drawing.webp)